ChangtongZhou/front-end-interview-practice/interview-prep-1.md

   * **single source of truth:** the entire state of the application will be represented by \(one store \)one JavaScript object.
   * **state read only:** The only way to change the state is to emit an action
   * **Reducers must be pure function**: Pure functions are those whose return values depend only upon the values of their arguments

+### How to connect?

+* we manually use store.subscribe() function to register the render function
+* react-redux library, connect(), pass in a mapStateToProps function to it.

 ### What is action